duongnguyen321/allai/README.md

     copy .env.example .env

-Edit the .env file and add your OpenAI API key to the following line:
+Edit the .env file and add your API key to the following line:

     OPENAI_API_KEY=your_api_key_here
+    ...

 Also, specify the desired port number in the following line or leave it as default: